jbruce12000/kiln-controller/pid_tuning.md

 run a test schedule.
 I used a schedule that switches between 200 and 250 F every 30 minutes.

 What you are looking for is overshoot (in my case 25F) past 200F to 225F.
-The next thing the controller should do is settle to just below the set point of 200F.
+The next thing the controller should do is undershoot by just a little below the set point of 200F.
 If these two things happen, great.
 If not, you will need to change pid_kp to a higher or lower value.

 Once you get the overshoot and minimal undershoot, you need to record some values.
 First grab the overshoot... in my case 25F.